CollectivaT-dev/language-toolkit/README.md

 # Build the translated pages

 Before pushing the translated to the repository it might be a good idea to build the translated pages.
-For more information check the (official tutorial)[https://docs.readthedocs.io/en/stable/guides/manage-translations-sphinx.html].
+For more information check the [official tutorial](https://docs.readthedocs.io/en/stable/guides/manage-translations-sphinx.html).

 ```
 sphinx-build -b html -D language=tr . _build/html/tr
 sphinx-build -b html -D language=es . _build/html/es
 ```

-Pushing the `.po` files will create the new versions of the readthedocs translated pages Spanish here, Turkish here.
+Pushing the `.po` files will create the new versions of the readthedocs translated pages [Spanish here](https://language-toolkit.readthedocs.io/es/latest/), [Turkish here](https://language-toolkit.readthedocs.io/tr/latest/).
 The different languages are also accesible from the footer menu.

 ![footer](assets/images/footer.png)